big-nuggz/md2html/README.md

 A **zero-dependency** (beyond `markdown` + `pygments`) static site generator that converts Markdown files to clean, responsive HTML pages.
 No server needed — just open the generated files in your browser.

+Could be used to make your own knowledge database, instruction manuals, blogs, or any simple websites.
+If you wish to host the website online, it's possible by uploading generated files into any web server.

 ## Quick Start

 ```bash